 Addressing perinatal mental health more openly with your patients makes you more marketable and trusted in your community.
 I want you to have a good reputation so that patients don’t shy away or fear coming to you for their medical care.
 Furthermore, when we can catch mental health symptoms early on, it becomes easier to treat and get relief to your patient more efficiently.

 When symptoms go on, untreated, for an extended amount of time, they don’t tend to just “disappear” all of the sudden.
-Untreated symptoms worsen and become more compounded over time, making it more difficult to treat, mitigate and/or resolve.
+Untreated symptoms worsen and become more compounded over time, making it more difficult to treat, mitigate, and/or resolve.
 As you can see, untreated mental health issues have the potential to impact generations to come.
-This can lead to more distress on you and the patient which ultimately may lead to compassion fatigue.
+This can lead to more distress for you and the patient which ultimately may lead to compassion fatigue.

 How does your online course help me in my role in addressing mental health?

 You are often your patients’ first line of reaching out and potential education and support.
 You are the consistent face they see all throughout their pregnancy.
 Which is a wonderful opportunity to build rapport, resulting in quicker disclosure of symptoms if they should arise.
-Then, your patients then see you for various follow ups that other providers do not.
+Then, your patients then see you for various follow-ups that other providers do not.
 You have several prime opportunities to serve as a resource.
 Plus you’re the support to your patients and their mental health.

 Additionally, obtaining mental health information gives you a more complete and representative picture of your patients’ health.
-Therefore, this can help assist you in treating them more as whole and competently.
+Therefore, this can help assist you in treating them more as a whole and competently.
 Possible changes are coming with regards to screening and attention to mental health with this population.
 Let’s get you ready and settled in learn at home courses, so you can feel more at ease addressing mental health symptoms and disclosure.
 If you’re a nurse, no worries, this online course for nurses is for you.
 If you work as an OBG/YN, then this online course for OBG/YN also works for you.
 I want this to be accessible for mental health professionals in all capacities.

-- Get started with the modules
+- Get started with the self-paced modules

 - Learn more about Laura Jordan, a postpartum specialized therapist